coldkillerr/Coursera-Bits-And-Bytes-Of-Computer-Networking/Basics-Of-Networking-Devices.md

-`Most network cables used today can be split into two categories, copper and fiber`.
+<b>Most network cables used today can be split into two categories, copper and fiber.</b>
 Copper cables are the most common form of networking cable.
 They're made up of multiple pairs of copper wires inside plastic insulator.
 The sending device communicates binary data across